History of California before 1900: Mendocino War (1859–1860)

-Following the Round Valley Settler Massacres from 1856 to 1859, the Mendocino War was the genocide of the Yuki (mainly Yuki tribes) between July 1859 to January 18, 1860, by white settlers in Mendocino County, California.
+Following the Round Valley Settler Massacres from 1856 to 1859, the Mendocino War was the genocide of the Yuki (mainly Yuki tribes) between July 1859 to January 18, 1860, by white settlers in Mendocino County.
 It was caused by settler intrusion and slave raids on native lands and subsequent native retaliation, resulting in the deaths of hundreds of natives.
 In 1859, a band of locally sponsored rangers led by Walter S. Jarboe, called the Eel River Rangers, raided the countryside in an effort to remove natives from settler territory and move them onto the Nome Cult Farm, an area near the Mendocino Indian Reservation.
-The genocide killed at least 283 Indian men and countless women and children in 23 engagements over the course of six months.
+The genocide killed at least 283 indigenous men and countless women and children in 23 engagements over the course of six months.
 They were reimbursed by the U.S. government for their campaign.

 The Civil War

 Because of the distance factor, California played a minor role in the American Civil War.
 Although some settlers sympathized with the Confederacy, they were not allowed to organize, and their newspapers were closed down.
 Former Senator William M. Gwin, a Confederate sympathizer, was arrested and fled to Europe.
 Powerful capitalists dominated Californian politics through their control of mines, shipping, and finance.
 They controlled the state through the new Republican Party.
 Nearly all the men who volunteered as soldiers stayed in the West to guard facilities, suppress secessionists, or fight the Native Americans.
 Some 2,350 men in the California Column marched east across Arizona in 1862 to expel the Confederates from Arizona and New Mexico.
 The California Column then spent most of the remainder of the war fighting Native Americans in the area.